Lutheranism by region: South America

 There is a sizeable Lutheran community in Brazil, especially in the southern states of Rio Grande do Sul and Santa Catarina.
 The community is the second largest in the Americas and the largest in Latin America.
 Almost 85% of all Lutherans in Latin America and the Caribbean live in Brazil.
 The religion was brought by German immigrants in the 18th and 19th centuries.
-The population of most cities founded by Germans, such as Novo Hamburgo, São Leopoldo, Joinville, and Blumenau, include both Lutherans and Catholics.
+The population of most cities founded by Germans, such as Novo Hamburgo, São Leopoldo, Joinville and Blumenau, include both Lutherans and Catholics.

-In Argentina, Lutheranism is represented by the Danish, Swedish, and Norwegian churches that are located in Buenos Aires, next to the port area, where they were established mainly to serve the needs of the seamen who arrived to the city.
+In Argentina, Lutheranism is represented by the Danish, Swedish and Norwegian churches, which are located in Buenos Aires, next to the port area, where they were established mainly to serve the needs of the seamen who arrived to the city.
 A small Danish community, with their own Lutheran church and school, lives in the city of Tres Arroyos, about 400 km South from Buenos Aires.
 The conservative Evangelical Lutheran Church of Argentina (IELA) was founded primarily among Volga German immigrants in the province of Entre Rios in 1905 and has spread to other parts of the country.